StanfordDataCompressionClass/Fall23/assignments.md

 More project details and descriptions will be released at this [link](https://stanforddatacompressionclass.github.io/notes/projects.html) in the future.

+**Late Day Policy**:
+everyone is given two late-days by default, communicate with teaching-staff via ED to avail them.
+Note: late-days will not apply to final project presentation and report!
+Make sure you have the times blocked in your calendar.

 [//]: # (Project description can be found [here]&#40;https://stanforddatacompressionclass.github.io/notes/projects.html&#41;.)